Balkan Trail: 2 Weeks

 Fancy something different?
 Discover the best of the Balkans!

-If you fancy extending your adventure, why not continue up the Dalmatian coast via Zadar where you can relax on the many idyllic beaches – or head to one of the many surrounding Islands for the day.
-If that sounds tempting, just ask us about customising your trip!
+If you’re eager to extend your adventure, consider continuing up the Dalmatian coast via Zadar, where you can relax on idyllic beaches or explore the surrounding islands.
+If this sounds enticing, don’t hesitate to ask us about tailoring your trip to make it even more unforgettable.

 What's Included?